 Collaborations between Inria project-teams and American Universities are active from a long time and thus provide a strong basis for addressing scientific, economic and societal challenges on international priorities, in the context of win-win partnerships.

-Since 2011, Inria runs “Inria@SiliconValley”, an active scientific joint program with Californian universities, mainly with UC Berkeley and Stanford University.
+Since 2011, Inria runs “Inria@SiliconValley”, an active scientific joint program with California universities, that initially started with UC Berkeley and Stanford University, and has now expanded to all California partners .

-- strengthen and structure existing collaborations between Inria research teams and Californian universities in order to improve their visibility and impact.
+- Strengthens and structures existing collaborations between Inria research teams and California universities

-- create and support new innovative projects with complementary competences, addressing scientific challenges of the digital society.
+- Fosters the creation of research and innovation collaborative projects addressing scientific challenges of the digital society.

 An Inria senior researcher is in charge of supervising and animating the program and of fostering new collaborative projects: